metio/terraform-provider-k8s/docs/data-sources/apps_clusternet_io_feed_inventory_v1alpha1_manifest.md

 Required:

 - `api_version` (String) APIVersion defines the versioned schema of this representation of an object.
-- `kind` (String) Kind is a string value representing the REST resource this object represents.
-In CamelCase.
+- `kind` (String) Kind is a string value representing the REST resource this object represents.In CamelCase.
 - `name` (String) Name of the target resource.

 Optional:

 - `desired_replicas` (Number) DesiredReplicas specifies the number of desired replica.
-This is a pointer to distinguish between explicit zero and not specified.
+This is a pointer to distinguish between explicitzero and not specified.
 - `namespace` (String) Namespace of the target resource.
-- `replica_json_path` (String) ReplicaJsonPath specifies the JSONPath for replica settings, such as '/spec/replicas' for Deployment/StatefulSet/ReplicaSet.
-Should not be empty when DesiredReplicas is non-nil.
+- `replica_json_path` (String) ReplicaJsonPath specifies the JSONPath for replica settings,such as '/spec/replicas' for Deployment/StatefulSet/ReplicaSet.Should not be empty when DesiredReplicas is non-nil.
 - `replica_requirements` (Attributes) ReplicaRequirements describes the scheduling requirements for a new replica. (see [below for nested schema](#nestedatt--spec--feeds--replica_requirements))

 <a id="nestedatt--spec--feeds--replica_requirements"></a>